karinaestaba/team-page/README.md

-# Dev Challenges - Page 404
+# Dev Challenges - Team page

 This is a solution to the [Team page challenge on Dev Challenges](https://devchallenges.io/challenges/hhmesazsqgKXrTkYkt0U).
 Create my team page following the design.
 The page should be responsive.